mtafer/terraform-eks-demo/README.md

 # terraform-eks-demo
 terraform-eks-demo

-# This reposity is highly inspired from this article
+# Context
-https://faun.pub/automate-provisioning-of-kubernetes-clusters-on-aws-with-terraform-61ff6aaf8ead
+This reposity is highly inspired from this article https://faun.pub/automate-provisioning-of-kubernetes-clusters-on-aws-with-terraform-61ff6aaf8ead

 # GIT